HUPO-PSI/mzQC/meeting_notes/PSI2020-QC_Agenda.md

 #### 2. Target: Tool devs, pot. mzQC consumers
 * How are metrics organised?
-  - hierarchy
+  - Explain the hierarchy
-  - definition+explanation requirements
+  - What is contained in a term definition, what are requirements/suggestions
-  - data types
+  - How are the data types and units supposed to work
-  - examples
+  - Examples, as walk-trough explanations for definitions, data types, consumption, and interpretation
-  - new entries
+  - Making a most informed suggestion for new entries
 * Examples of integration with other formats
   - How are references to/from other formats handled?
 * [x] mzQC in 5 minutes